Drug crimes lawyer in New London, MO.

 Penalties for Trafficking

-Drug trafficking in New London, MO is categorized into two degrees with penalties based on type and quantity of the substance:
+Drug trafficking offenses in New London, MO are divided into two degrees based on the substance and its quantity:

 - Over 8g of cocaine